 Alicia glanced over at the group.
 "She looks really good with them.
 How often do they go places with you?"

-"Not often because Danny doesn't go places often.
-They come over the house every weekend now for a couple of hours.
+"Not often, because Danny doesn't go places often.
+They come over to the house every weekend now.
 She always makes sure she has stuff to do with them.
-They play video games or go to the park or just walk the dog.
-They're very nice boys," Nicole said.
+They play video games, or go to the park, or just walk the dog.
+They're very nice boys."

-Her grandmother made an odd noise.
+Her grandmother made an odd noise, but it sounded pleasant, so Nicole didn't take offense.
 "I'm sure they are.
-So, Danny's good with kids and I see there's a ring on your finger…" Her eyes drifted down to Nicole's ring finger.
-The gold band with a small row of diamonds that probably bankrupted her lover was sitting pretty on her left hand, letting the world know that she was taken.
+So, Danny's good with kids and I see there's a ring on your finger…" Her eyes drifted down to Nicole's hand.
+The gold band with a small row of diamonds that probably bankrupted her lover sat pretty on her left hand, letting the world know she was taken.

 "It's not an engagement ring, just so we're clear.
 It's a promise ring.
 So, you can all get pictures of my wedding out of your heads," Nicole informed all of them.
 Her mother was the only one that did not look disappointed.

-"Sweet-pea, your grandma is an old woman," Alicia sighed dramatically and made sure to look extremely pitiful.
-"You want to give me great grandchildren, don't you?" she asked with a sniffle.
+"Sweet pea, your grandma is an old woman."
+Alicia sighed dramatically and made sure to look extremely pitiful, putting a hand to her forehead.
+"You want to give me great grandchildren, don't you?"
+She sniffled.